wendikristine/usdrcg.github.io/lawrence-information/modules.md

 The Lawrence HPC uses modules for the use of software applciations of the HPC.
 Modules allows various versions of software to be available, and also allows a way to make new software.
 This document provides a brief overview of module commands as they pertain to USD's Lawrence HPC.

 Once you are logged into Lawrence the module commands will be available to you.
+Following is a brief overview of the basic module commands:

 | _Command_ | _Description_ |
 | :--- | :--- |